fm-dev-mx/real_estate_insights/README.md

 **Script location:** `src/data_processing/clean_data.py`

-### Step 3: Data Storage (Planned)
+### Step 3: Data Storage (In Progress)

 This step involves persisting processed data into a PostgreSQL database.
 The database schema has been designed to support complex queries and future scalability.
+The `clean_data.py` script now includes functionality to load the cleaned data directly into the `properties` table, handling updates for existing records.

 ### Future Steps: